Advice > Product management

 2.3 Meta behavioral questions: Leadership

 In addition to employees with a collaborative nature, Mea is looking for employees who are able to motivate their team, resolve conflicts, drive alignment, and build relationships.
 This is because most roles will involve not only working in teams, but also leading them when appropriate.
+Meta has a bottom-up culture of leadership, which makes leadership a crucial quality for any hire.

 This would be a good time to show that you’ve got drive and empathy, particularly if you're interviewing for a manager role.
 Some of the leadership skills that Meta is looking for in these questions include how you earn trust and take ownership, process and grow from past experiences, support the people around you, and overcome difficult situations.